RichardLitt/knowledge/ssl-security.md

 - I added a CNAME record pointing to `burntfen.netlify.com`, assuming that `burntfen` is the name of my project (which I edited to be) and not the domain name minus the TLD.
 - I waited for these to propogate.
 There was no downtime due to Cloudflare, but the @ and CNAME records didn't propogate when the other ones did.
 It hasn't been 24 hours as of writing this, so this may still be an issue with me waiting.
 - I changed the nameservers back from Cloudflare - as I am not going with that option anymore - and moved them to Hover again.
+- This fixed things.
+I then added security on netlify.
+- I now have SSL.